Welcome to today's edition of the Rush 24-7 podcast.

 Why do we give them what they want?

-We even have it was Howard Dean.
+We even, I think it was Howard Dean.

 But I think I had the story yesterday, maybe the day before that.